iamgona/iamgona/README.md

-- 👋 Hi, I’m @iamgona
+- 👋 Hi, I’m gona
-- 👀 I’m interested in ...
-Cloud, Devops and data on cloud
+- 👀 I’m interested in ... data in cloud
 - 🌱 I’m currently learning ...
-Docker and kubernetes
+AWS data analytics and aws Quicksights
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... email: gonasiko7@gmail.com